by Chris Woodford. Last updated: May 15, 2014.

 What if you want to generate alternating current (AC) instead of direct current?
 Then you need an alternator,

 which is simply an AC generator.
-The simplest kind of alternator is a like a DC generator without a commutator.
+The simplest kind of alternator is like a DC generator without a commutator.
 As the coil or magnets spin past one another, the current naturally rises, falls, and reverses, giving an AC output.
 Just as there are

 AC induction motors, which use electromagnets to produce a rotating magnetic field instead of permanent magnets, so there are alternators that work by induction in a similar way.